-The attorneys at Leiderman Shelomith Alexander + Somodevilla, PLLC have considerable experience in bankruptcy litigation, representing debtors, creditors, trustees and third parties.
+Our attorneys at Leiderman Shelomith Alexander + Somodevilla, PLLC have considerable experience in bankruptcy litigation, representing debtors, creditors, trustees and third parties.
 Our attorneys have conducted trials and evidentiary hearings, and have also briefed and argued bankruptcy appeals to the United States District Court.
 We are prepared to help you if you are dealing with a bankruptcy litigation matter.

 Contact Leiderman Shelomith Alexander + Somodevilla, PLLC today to get in touch with our Florida attorneys.